chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 * **Issues**: A key-value map consisting of the issue ID and the summary(title) of the issue.
 Optionally this summary can be updated in Jira
 * **New Status**: The new status of the issue; refer to the [JIRA Workflow documentation](https://confluence.atlassian.com/display/JIRA/What+is+Workflow) for a complete list
 * **Comment**: The text of a comment to add to the issue
-* **updateSummaries**: A checkbox indicating whether or not to change the issue summaries in Jira
+* **Update Summaries**: A checkbox indicating whether or not to change the issue summaries in Jira

 ![JIRA task](../images/jira-update-issues-task-details.png)